-The organic bed pillow is becoming more popular because of the awareness of the impact of chemicals on our bodies.
+Organic bed pillows are becoming more popular because of the awareness of the impact of chemicals on our bodies.
 Sleeping is one of the most important activities we do.
-One-third of our lives is spent sleeping.
+One-third of our life is spent sleeping.

-These pillows don’t contain any synthetic latex or other synthetic materials.
+These organic pillows don’t contain any synthetic latex fill or other synthetic materials.
 They give you a clean environment, free from chemicals and off-gassing.
 Talalay pillows by Organic Textiles are guaranteed to maintain shape and size for over 5 years.

 These all-natural materials make this non-toxic pillow lightweight and breathable, and the cover helps wick away moisture.
-It also offers plenty of support and will naturally contour around your head and neck to maximize your comfort.
+This organic latex pillow offers plenty of support and natural contour around your head and neck to maximize your comfort.

 Additionally, the pillow has got OEKO-TEX® Standard 100 and Greenguard GOLD certificate, so you can be sure this natural latex pillow is completely free from any toxic chemicals that could affect your sleep quality.